 Who Should Apply?

-The technology involved in online lending also speeds the process up considerably.
-Instead of waiting weeks and months for approvals, many alternative small business loans can be approved and funded in a day or two.
+The technology involved in online lending also speeds up the process considerably.
+Instead of waiting weeks and months for approvals, alternative small business refinancing can often be approved within days.

 Step 4: Apply to Refinance Your Small Business Loans